January 26th-28th, 2017 at UC Berkeley

 What is the Young Worker Leadership Academy?

-The YWLA is a fun, interactive, all-expense paid, 3-day leadership training for teens on workplace safety, rights, and responsibilities that takes place in January.
+The YWLA is a fun, interactive, all-expenses-paid, 3-day leadership training for teens on workplace safety, rights, and responsibilities that takes place in January.

 It introduces participants to service strategies (policy, education, media), and provides a forum for youth to plan service learning projects for their schools and communities to promote positive, safe employment for youth.